 Credit bureaus are likely to keep your old name on your records for a period of time, though credit reports are not supposed to show information older than 7 years.
-It is not necessary to update your name directly with the credit bureaus.
-Instead, you can simply update your name with your credit card companies and other lenders, and the information will be updated automatically at the next cycle.
+According to the credit bureaus, it should not necessary to update your name directly with the credit bureaus.
+Instead, you can simply update your name with your credit card companies and other lenders, and the information should be updated automatically at the next cycle.
 Your full credit history will appear, and your credit score will not be affected.
+However, it is worth noting that we have heard anecdotal reports of credit bureaus not updating names in their records despite individuals updating their names on record with all credit cards and lenders.
+If you encounter this difficulty, it may also be worthwhile to reach out to the credit bureaus individually.